-- a) The SBD Segments of the DGLLC Pipeline meet these SBD Conditions; and - b) The written manual of O&M procedures for the DGLLC pipeline includes all applicable requirements in 49 CFR Part 192 and the SBD Conditions.

-DGLLC must send the certifications required in Condition 26(a) and (b) with the completion date, compliance documentation summary, required senior executive signature, and date of signature to the PHMSA Associate Administrator for Pipeline Safety.
-Copies must also be sent to the PHMSA Director or Project Designee, PHMSA Standards and Rulemaking Division Director, and PHMSA Engineering and Research Division Director.
-These must be sent within three (3) months of placing the pipeline into natural gas service.
-DGLLC must provide a status update, including any proposed changes to the final SBD Plan, as per Condition 3(a), within six (6) months after placing the pipeline into natural gas service.
+- i) The SBD Segments meet the SBD Conditions of this special permit; and - ii) The written manual of O&M procedures for the Alaska LNG Pipeline includes all applicable requirements in 49 CFR Part 192 and these SBD Conditions. - b) AGDC must send the certifications required by this permit with completion date, compliance documentation summary, the required senior executive signature and date of signature to the PHMSA Associate Administrator for Pipeline Safety, with copies to the PHMSA Western Region Director or Project Designee; Director, PHMSA Standards and Rulemaking Division; and Director, PHMSA Engineering and Research Division. - c) AGDC must send the certifications within three (3) months of placing the pipeline into natural gas service.
+A copy of the certification must be placed by AGDC on the docket at www.regulations.gov at Docket No. PHMSA-2017-0044. - d) AGDC must provide a status update, including any proposed changes to the final SBD Plan (see Condition 3(a)) within six (6) months after placing the pipeline into natural gas service.